sadir06/Project_Brief/personal_statements/LilaAcanal.md

 **Critical Bug - Register File Timing:**

 During testing, Deniz discovered timing issues with register writeback.
 I had implemented the register file to write on `posedge clk`, which created a race condition—the register file would update at the same time the ID stage was trying to read from it, causing data corruption.
 Deniz identified this issue and changed it to `negedge clk`, ensuring writes complete before the next cycle's reads.
-[Commit: 8b3e842](https://github.com/sadir06/Project_Brief/commit/8b3e84254f92aa9bc0ff7e8e50e1e0f8f58fb4c6)

 **Missing Signal - funct3 Pipelining:**